-We’ve fielded a number of questions on the 2018 Farm Bill, and as Congress ends its summer recess and moves toward a final farm bill this month, we want to make sure everyone understands the gravity of this situation.
+We’ve fielded a number of questions on the 2018 Farm Bill, and as Congress moves toward a final farm bill, we want to make sure everyone understands the gravity of this situation.

 Last spring, the U.S. House of Representatives passed a controversial version of the farm bill that would make it more difficult for millions of struggling Americans to receive nutrition assistance—it’s projected that 400,000 households would lose access to the Supplemental Nutrition Assistance Program (SNAP), for example—and also would invest in a state-run job training program that has shown no proof that it will help people move out of poverty.
 The plan would impose harsher work requirements and thousands of children would be at risk of losing their enrollment in free and reduced-price school meal programs.

 Fortunately, the U.S. Senate passed a version of the farm bill that protects and strengthens SNAP.
 With your help, we will continue to advocate in favor of Congress using the Senate’s version of the bill as a model for the final farm bill.

 Opinion | Grand Rapids Mayor: Leave harsh work rules out of SNAP farm bill (Bridge Magazine, Aug.
 29)

 House farm bill: The latest assault on disability rights (The Hill, Aug.
 28)